monyhar/monyhar/monyhar/docs/clang.md

 Set `clang_base_path` in your args.gn to the llvm build directory containing `bin/clang` (i.e. the directory you ran cmake).
 This must be an absolute path.
-You also need to disable chromium's clang plugin.
+You also need to disable monyhar's clang plugin.

 Here's an example that also disables debug info and enables the component build (both not strictly necessary, but they will speed up your build):